gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ## Trade-offs of querying for all fields in the context object of `gatsby-node.js`

 Imagine a scenario where you could query for all the parameters your template would need in the `gatsby-node.js`.
-What are the performance advantages this method might propose?
+What would the implications be?
 In this section, you will look into this.

 In the initial approach you have seen how the `gatsby-node.js` file would have a query block like so :